 See, on the flight from Los Angeles to Dallas, Brafford was seated next to a woman with whom he decided he really needed to play footsie.
 This is, arguably, every woman’s nightmare: dear lord, I’m trapped in this flying hunk of metal with nowhere to go and this weird dude next to me keeps rubbing his feet on mine.

 Things just got worse from there.
-According to the woman, Brafford started to delve into verbal harassment, too, when she started to look uncomfortable.
+Brafford started to delve into verbal harassment, too, when she started to look uncomfortable, according to USA Today.
 After the man warned his seatmate “don’t f*ck with me”, a flight attendant agreed to swap the woman’s seat.

 But Brafford wasn’t done.
 See, after the woman was re-seated, he confronted her.
 Flight attendants tried to get him to quietly return to his own seat, but Brafford went wild.
 He dived into an expletive filled rant against the flight attendant that got so terrifying the pilot diverted the plan to Albuquerque so that Brafford could be escorted off the plane by the police.